What to See in Chiang Mai

 This article has links to products and services we love, which we may make commission from.

 Chiang Mai is a city in Thailand’s northern mountains.
-It is very lush with nature and you are never far from a Buddhist temple – there are over 300 in this small city.
+It is very lush with nature, and you are never far from a Buddhist temple – there are over 300 in this small city.
 One of the main reasons travellers visit Chiang Mai is to get out, the city is a hotspot for activities on the outskirts.
-Thailand was our final country of this five-week South East Asia backpacking holiday.
-Let’s check out what to see in Chiang Mai.

-» » Don’t miss our jam-packed Thailand itinerary « «
+» Don’t miss our jam-packed Thailand itinerary. «

 1. The Night Market Bazaar

 Busy Chiang Mai’s Night Market Bazaar is streets of stalls selling a whole manner of tat.
-Get your souvenirs, presents, genuine fakes and replenish those clothes here.

-Budget visitors can enjoy affordable meals and drinks too.
-Check out my good friend, Emily’s article which details what things cost in Chiang Mai
+Check out my friend Emily’s article, which details what things cost in Chiang Mai

 • Address: Tha Phae Rd, Mueang Chiang Mai District, Chiang Mai, Thailand